 And now when I drag this measure in, you can see that this calculation has been dynamically generated from these two measures, Total Quantity and Quantity LY.
 There’s nothing hardcoded because when I click on 2017, I’m going to see the difference.
 There was nothing done in 2014.

-So in this data set, which is pretty generic, old data set.
-Now I can see the difference.
-And we can turn that into a visualization quite easily.
-And now I can get the quantity difference on a daily basis.
+So in this data set, which is a generic old data set, I can see the difference.
+And we can turn that into a visualization quite easily – now I can get the quantity difference on a daily basis.

 We might want to filter this down a bit more.
 Maybe we’ll create another slicer here that enables us to select a specific month, so we can see on a monthly basis.